agsb/milliForth-RiscV/docs/BuildsCreateDoes.md

     so it does not matter whether CONSTANT or VARIABLE is used for defining <BUILDS; "

-The Forth standart for [CREATE](https://forth-standard.org/standard/core/CREATE)
+The Forth standart defines [CREATE](https://forth-standard.org/standard/core/CREATE) and [DOES](https://forth-standard.org/standard/core/DOES).
+In short, CREATE makes a dictionary header and leaves the address of next cell in dictionary and DOES> appends at address a link to the sequence words following DOES>.
+By the way, DOES> must know exactly what CREATE makes.

 ## Context